What is DarkIRC?

 How did DarkIRC infiltrate my computer?

-Screenshot of DarkIRC malware's process on Windows Task Manager ("DarkIRC" process name):
+Screenshot of DarkIRC malware process in Windows Task Manager ("DarkIRC" process name):

 Screenshot of DarkIRC malware being promoted (sold) online: